conversejs/pluggable.js/README.md

 ## Usage

-*Please note: The examples to follow use the ES5 version of Javascript.*
+*Please note: The examples to follow use the ES5 version of Javascript.
+ Pluggable.js however also works with ES2015 modules.*

 Suppose you have a module with a private scope and two private methods, `_showNotification` and `_fadeOut`.
 Let's just assume for the sake of